-This is not to say that all native English speakers can do these well either—and I like working with native speakers too! 🙂
+This is not to say that all “native” English speakers can do these well either—and I like working with English-as-a-first-language speakers too 🙂

 But I know what it feels like to not be taken seriously just because one is a “foreigner.”
-And so much of my editing experience has been with non-native speakers, so this is where I can help bridge the gap.
+And so much of my editing experience has been with non-native speakers, so this is where I hope to help bridge the gap.

 ☑ Provide more useful content

 Looking forward to serving more of you in 2019!